It was the 1940's...

 On June 25, 1955, after the congregation of the Whitehorse Gospel Chapel had drafted and approved a constitution, Whitehorse Independent Baptist Church was incorporated.
 The following year the name was officially changed to Whitehorse Baptist Church.
 Rev. D. L. Harbridge served as pastor during the transitional period.

 On May 21, 1957 plans for a church building to be located at Second Avenue and Rogers Street were presented and approved by the congregation.
-The new building was dedicated on April 9, 1961 and remains the home of Whitehorse Baptist Church to the present.
+The new building was dedicated on April 9, 1961 and remains our church home to this present day.
 Rev. E. Hill was pastor during the building phase and remained until 1969.

 Whitehorse Baptist Church was affiliated with the Gospel Missionary Association from 1960 to 1990 and from 1991 to the present is associated with the Fellowship of Evangelical Baptist Churches of Canada (FEB).
 Though the affiliation with FEB has remained, in 2018, the name was transitioned to Mountainview Church.